spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/2-autoscaling.md

 ![SCDF autoscaling initial metrics](images/scdf-autoscaling-initial-metrics.png)

-The `time`, `transform` and `log` applications maintain the same message throughput (~1 msg/s).
-The `transform` copes fine with the current load.
+The `time`, `transform`, and `log` applications maintain the same message throughput (~1 msg/s).
+The `transform` handles the current load.

-### Increase data pipeline load
+### Increase a Data Pipeline Load

-Now, let's increase the load by increasing the time-source's message production rate.
-By changing time's `time-unit` property from `MILLISECONDS` to `MICROSECONDS` the input rate will increase from one to a couple of thousands of messages per second.
+Now we increase the load by increasing the time-source's message production rate.
+By changing time's `time-unit` property from `MILLISECONDS` to `MICROSECONDS`, the input rate increases from one to thousands of messages per second.
-Note that the [stream rolling-update](%currentPath%/stream-developer-guides/continuous-delivery/) functionality allows to rolling-update the time application without stopping the entire stream:
+Note that the [stream rolling-update](%currentPath%/stream-developer-guides/continuous-delivery/) functionality lets you peforms a rolling update of the time application without stopping the entire stream:

 ```shell
 stream update --name scaletest --properties "app.time.trigger.time-unit=MICROSECONDS"